typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 preview: true
 ---

-2013 was a crazy year for me.
-It was extremely successful but very stressful.
-Side projects are what I do to stay sane.
-In 2013, they opened a lot of opportunities.
+I work on side projects to stay sane and keep sharp.
+2013 was a crazy year - my side projects were very successful and they opened a lot of opportunities.
+At the same time, it was pretty stressful to stay on top of everything.

 I worked on 6 projects worth talking about this year: